pixxet/ntyh/README.md

 ```

 That's it! you can stop reading!
-Keep reading if you still need to know what it does or to do it manually.
+Keep reading if you still need to know what it does or to setup manually.

 ## Setup manually